Jacksonville Possession of a Firearm or Ammunition While Injunction for Domestic Violence is in Place Lawyer

 Domestic Violence in in Place

 Did you know that it is a crime to possess a firearm, or even one round of ammunition if you have a domestic violence injunction in place.
 Unfortunately, it is all too easy to obtain an injunction in the State of Florida based on very little evidence.
 Judges often issue injunctions based on nothing more than the testimony of the Petitioner, who may be using the injunction process to place himself or herself in a better position for a pending divorce or child custody case.
 The reason for the injunction is immaterial when it comes to violation of this law.
 But there are defenses.
-Call the experienced Jacksonville criminal defense lawyers of SLG Law today to discuss your criminal case.
+Call the experienced Jacksonville criminal defense lawyer of LGL today to discuss your criminal case.

 Possession of a Firearm or Ammunition While Injunction for Domestic Violence is in Place is defined in Florida Statute Section 790.233(1).
 To prove the crime of Possession of a Firearm or Ammunition While and Injunction for Domestic Violence is in Place, the State must prove: